MIT-LAE/TASOPT.jl/docs/src/data_io/data_basics.md

 ## `aircraft` struct

-An aircraft is composed of `par` array fields, title and description fields, and a `sized` flag to indicate its status.
+An aircraft is composed of `par` array fields, title and description fields, and a `is_sized` flag to indicate its status.
 An optional `fuse_tank` field is present as a trial for future struct-based development.
 All fields are dot-accessible and array elements can be changed (e.g., `ac.parg[igS] = 20`), though the struct itself is not mutable.

 Refer to the [struct reference page](@ref datastructs) for add'l details.